ejmr/LNVL/docs/Howto.md

     }

 The important line here is the final part of the `START` scene:
-`LNVL.Scene.changeTo("MIDDLE")`.
+`changeToScene "MIDDLE"`.
 This tells LNVL to transition to the `MIDDLE` scene once it reaches the end of `START`.
 Notice the name of the scene is in quotes; this is a requirement.
 If you omit the quotes then LNVL will crash with an error.

-You can place additional dialog or anything else after a line using `changeTo()` but there is no good reason to do so.
+You can place additional dialog or anything else after a line using `changeToScene()` but there is no good reason to do so.
 LNVL will not display any dialog or do anything else in a scene once it is told to switch to another scene.
-So that means `changeTo()` is best placed as the final part of a scene.
+So that means `changeToScene()` is best placed as the final part of a scene.

 Characters